silnrsi/sldr/doc/manual.md

 ```

 We now have a pristine CLDR data set for the cldr branch.
-So commit it (to the `cldr` branch of the SLDR repository.
+So commit it (to the `cldr` branch of the SLDR repository), including the CLDR version number (xxx).

 ```
     git add -A sldr